- Exposure: 1/13th second @ f/8

 Although I usually recommend a good pair of quality hiking shoes, depending on your intentions, one could get away with a pair of flip-flops.
-With that said, if your plan entails hitting a few trails or climbing to the summit, good shoes are a must!
+That said, if your plan entails hitting a few trails or climbing to the summit, good shoes are a must!
 I recommend at least a good pair of tennis shoes.
 Nevertheless, one can never go wrong with a pair of hiking shoes or boots.
-Keep in mind, trekking with expensive photography gear is the main reason I wear hiking shoes.
+Remember, trekking with expensive photography gear is the main reason I wear hiking shoes.
 I have no desire to twist an ankle or take a chance on a fall.

 Go early morning and beat the crowd.

-Planning on an early arrival has its benefits.
-First, mornings are arguably the best part of the day and indeed the most beautiful.
-Second, it’s cooler in the summer; although it can be a cold mountain morning anytime so be prepared.
+Planning for early arrival has its benefits.
+First, mornings are arguably the best part of the day and, indeed, the most beautiful.
+Second, it’s cooler in the summer, although it can be a cold mountain morning anytime, so be prepared.
 Lastly, and probably the most important, you’ll most likely have your choice of parking, and you will not waste time waiting in a long line on the way up the mountain.

 Plan out your trip.

-I favor having a plan as opposed to chance; although, occasionally there’s nothing wrong with taking a chance.
-Nevertheless, I achieve better results with a little forethought and preparation.
+I favor having a plan as opposed to chance, although, occasionally, there’s nothing wrong with taking a chance.
+Nevertheless, I achieved better results with a little forethought and preparation.
 In my experience, a plan tends to help organize my thoughts, as well as keep me focused on my goals, rather than just snapping away.
 Click here to read my Philosophy.